ga4gh/vrs/docs/source/appendices/future_plans.rst

 Overview
 @@@@@@@@

-The VR-Spec covers a fundamental subset of data types to represent variation, thus far predominantly related to the replacement of a subsequence in a reference sequence.
+VRS covers a fundamental subset of data types to represent variation, thus far predominantly related to the replacement of a subsequence in a reference sequence.
 Increasing its applicability will require supporting more complex types of variation, including: